 The Spartan.

-SPARTANBURG:

-THURSDAY, AUGUST 14, 1856.
+SPARTANBURG: THURSDAY, AUGUST 14, 1856

+COVERNOR'S RILL.

-GOVERNOR'S BILL.
-Our mails leave so early on Wednesday, that we are compelled to defer a notice of the Ball at the Palmetto House, on Tuesday night, till next week.
-Briefly, we may say that the evening was full of enjoyment, and everything passed off to the satisfaction of the guests.
+Our mails leave so early ou Wednesday, that are compelled to defer a notice of the Ball at the Palmetto House, on Tuesday night, till next week.
+Briefly, we may say that the evening was full of enjoyment, and everything passed off to the satis-faction of the guests.

-JEFFERSON CHOICE, ESQ.
+TEPPERSON CHOICE, ESO.

-It will be seen from Mr. Choice's card that his nomination to the Legislature was unauthorized We suppose his position to be this: He is not candidate by his own act.
-And, while he does not seek the position to which his friends would elevate him in the event of election he would serve the people to the measure of his ability.
+It will be seen from Mr. Choice's card that nomination to the Legislature was unauthorized-We suppose his position to be this: He is not a candidate by his own act.
+And, while he does not seek the position to which his friends would elevate him, in the event of election he would serve the people to the measure of his ability.

-SPARTANBURGER IN AUSTRALIA.
+SPARTANBURGER IN AUSTRILIA.

-In the Melbourne Weekly Age (for a glance at which we are indebted to Mr. H. Mitchell) we notice that a complimentary dinner was given to the American consul, J. M. Tarleton, of Alabama, at which Mr. Q. A. Gilkey, formerly of Spartanburg, presided.
-Mr. Gilkey is associated in a large mercantile house in Melbourne.
+In the Melbourne Weekly Age (for a glance a which we are indebted to Mr. H. Mitchell) we notice that a complimentary dinner was given to the American consul, J. M. Tarleton, of Alabama, at which Mr. Q. A. Gilkey, formerly of Spartanburg, presided.
+Mr. Gilkey is associated in a large mercantile house in Melbourne